1. Home

 8/10

 It doesn't matter which version of the latest BMW 5 Series you buy, you'll be getting an automatic gearbox.
 Kind of.
 Whether it's the entry-level 520i mild hybrid, or the 530e or 550e plug-in hybrids, you'll be getting a brilliantly slick and responsive eight-speed automatic transmission.
-If you go for the all-electric i5 version, then technically, you won't be getting a gearbox at all (being an electric car, it only needs a single gear), but you still just put the car into Drive and off you go.

-The latest 5 Series is fabulous to drive, with a brilliant blend of a comfortable ride and surprisingly agile handling, while the cabin has all the space, practicality, quality and technology that you'd expect from a modern-day BMW executive car.
+The latest 5 Series is fabulous to drive, with a brilliant blend of comfortable ride and surprisingly agile handling, while the cabin has all the space, practicality, quality and technology that you'd expect from a modern-day BMW executive car.
 It's not cheap by any stretch of the imagination, but it's competitive on that score with rivals, and it feels worth every penny.

 3. Honda Civic